guardian/support-frontend/docs/development.md

   Each test object has the following fields:

   * **testId**: name of the test, this name has to match with the name of the test in Abacus.
-Additionally, it should be unique across all the test name in Abacus.
+Additionally, it should be unique across all the test names in Abacus.
-  * **variants**: This field is an array of strings, each string will be a name of a variant.
-One of this variant name has to be **control**.
+  * **variants**: This field is an array of strings, each string will be the name of a variant.
+One of these variant names has to be **control**.
   * **audience**: The audience is an object which contains two fields, `offset`, a number from 0 to 1 which indicates the part of the audience that will be affected by the test.
 In addition, the size of the test that is a number from 0 to 1.